-Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Expansion of the Employee Plans Compliance Resolution System (EPCRS) December 29, 2022 SECURE 2.0 expands the ability for plan sponsors to self-correct plan either via the self-correction program (SCP), the voluntary correction program (VCP), or the audit closing agreement program (Audit CAP).
-401(a), 401(k) 403(b) (varies depending on correction) The IRS issued Notice 2023-43 in August 2023 providing interim guidance about how a plan can self-correct under EPCRS.
-EPCRS must be updated no later than December 29, 2024-two years after the enactment of SECURE 2.0.
+Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Expansion of the Employee Plans Compliance Resolution System (EPCRS) December 29, 2022 SECURE 2.0 expands the ability for plan sponsors to self-correct their plan either via the self-correction program (SCP), the voluntary correction program (VCP), or the audit closing agreement program (Audit CAP).
+401(a), 401(k) 403(b) (varies depending on correction) On October 15, 2024, the IRS issued Notice 2024-77, which provides clarification on inadvertent benefit overpayments and plan sponsor options available under the EPCRS.
 Self-certification for hardship withdrawals January 1, 2023 SECURE 2.0 modifies the current hardship rules to allow plans to permit participants to self-certify that a distribution meets the requirements for a hardship withdrawal.
-401(k), 403(b) Vanguard offers three ways to administer hardship withdrawals.
-We recommend our summary offer, which does not require the participant requesting a hardship withdrawal to supply supporting documentation.
-It does require the participant to have that documentation available should it ever be requested.
-Vanguard is actively working on a solution to support this provision and expects it to be available to plan sponsors and participants in Q1 2025.
+401(k), 403(b) Vanguard recommends our summary offer to administer hardship withdrawals.
+This service does not require the requesting participant to supply supporting documentation but does require them to have that documentation available should it ever be requested.
+Plan sponsors interested in adopting this provision should reach out to their client success executive.
 Updates to participant notices and disclosures January 1, 2023 This provision exempts plans from having to provide notices and disclosures to unenrolled participants, effective for plan years beginning on or after January 1, 2023.
-401(k), 403(b), governmental 457(b), 401(a), money purchase Vanguard is actively working on a solution to support this provision.
+401(k), 403(b), governmental 457(b), 401(a), money purchase Vanguard is not prioritizing this provision at this time.
+We will share updates as they become available.
 Emergency expense withdrawals January 1, 2024 Not all employees have sufficient savings for an emergency.
-This is an optional feature that would give employees access to retirement funds for emergencies that includes allowing a distribution of up to \$1,000 for personal or family emergency expenses.
-401(k), 403(b), governmental 457(b), 401(a), money purchase Vanguard is actively working on a solution to support this provision and expects it to be available to plan sponsors and participants in Q1 2025.
+This is an optional feature that would give employees access to retirement funds for emergencies and includes allowing a distribution of up to \$1,000 for personal or family emergency expenses.
+401(k), 403(b), governmental 457(b), 401(a), money purchase Plan sponsors interested in adopting this provision should reach out to their client success executive.
 Only one distribution per year is allowed, and participants cannot take additional distributions for three years unless they repay their first distribution.
 The distribution may be repaid as a lump sum or through ongoing elective deferrals.
 Once repaid, a participant can take another emergency expense withdrawal the next calendar year after the previous distribution.